LinkedInLearning/gitops-foundations-env-2892009/argo/README.md

 4.  **ArgoCd** is the GitOps operator that runs in the cluster and applies the example manifests.
 You can download and install ArgoCd by following the tools [getting started guide][argo-start].

 ## Instructions
 This folder contains the example files for the ArgoCD demonstration.
 Prior to applying these manifests on the Kubernetes cluster with GitOps you will must build and store the container images into DockerHub using these [instructions][setup-instructions].

-## Branches
-The branches are structured to correspond to the videos in the course.
-The naming convention is `CHAPTER#_MOVIE#`.
-As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
-Some branches will have a beginning and an end state.
-These are marked with the letters `b` for "beginning" and `e` for "end".
-The `b` branch contains the code as it is at the beginning of the movie.
-The `e` branch contains the code as it is at the end of the movie.
-The `main` branch holds the final state of the code when in the course.

-## Installing
-1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]
+After completing those instructions, follow along with the steps in the course to deploy the resources to the cluster.

 [0]: # (Replace these placeholder URLs with actual course URLs)